 #3 – Use an Organic Bacterial Spray

-Safer Brand 5163 Caterpillar Killer II Concentrate, 16 oz Safer Brand 5163 Caterpillar Killer II is a natural, organic fix.
+Find an organic spray if needed.
+For example, Safer Brand 5163 Caterpillar Killer II is a natural, organic fix.
 It is OMRI certified.
 This means the Organic Materials Review Institute has found it organic according to USDA organic qualifications.
 It doesn’t harm birds, your soil, earthworms, or beneficial insects.

 Spray in the morning or evening, as it dries quickly in the sunshine.
 This safe, natural product also kills caterpillars, gypsy moth larvae, cabbage loopers, and other garden pests.
-If you choose some other OMRI certified product, look for Bacillus thuringiensis (Bt).
+If you choose some other OMRI-certified product, look for Bacillus thuringiensis (Bt).
 That is the naturally occurring bacterium that does the job.

 A row cover makes the perfect squash vine borer treatment.
 If momma moth can’t get to your squash, zucchinis, and pumpkins to lay her eggs, she will look elsewhere.

 A row cover is a thin, lightweight cloth or fabric that you lay over rows of your plants.
-Row covers let sun, air, and water get to your plants, but nothing else.
+Row covers let the sun, air, and water get to your plants, but nothing else.

-Vine borers will attack many of the 965 species plants in the Cucurbitaceae family, not just squash.
+Vine borers will attack many of the 965 species of plants in the Cucurbitaceae family, not just squash.
 Try these squash vine borer treatments if your squash, pumpkin, and zucchini plants are under attack.
 They can keep your plants healthy and increase your yield.
 You won’t be using chemicals and pesticides, and that’s a good thing.

 Backyard Vegetable Garden Ideas